hiulusoy/hiulusoy/README.md

-### Hi folks 👋, im **Halil**
+### Hi 👋, im **Halil**

-Currently working on a Start-Up as Jr. Software Engineer that offers Full-Stack solutions to Real World.
-I'm also turning my ideas into Mobile Applications.
-My goal is to become a Software Architect in my career.
+I am a Software Engineer specializing in Full-Stack solutions, currently providing consultancy services to corporate clients.
+My focus is on transforming innovative ideas into functional platforms.
+As I progress in my career, my objective is to attain the role of a Software Architect.

 - 🔭 I’m currently working on Web Technologies
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning System Design
-- 👯 I’m looking to collaborate on more open source projects
+- 👯 I’m looking to collaborate on more open-source projects
 - 💬 Ask me about anything...
-- 📫 How to reach me: hiulusoy34@gmail.com
+- 📫 How to reach me: hiusanmaz34@gmail.com

    ![**GIF**](https://media.giphy.com/media/FspLvJQlQACXu/giphy.gif)